NadaAdem/Online_delivery_Matplotlib_NumPy/README.md

 - Urban cities are  62.7% of the total fares.
 It is found that Urban cities have thirty times more drivers than Rural cities.
-- Suburban Cities
+- Suburban Cities are 30.5% of total fares .it is balanced and sustainable between others.
-- Rural Cities
+- Rural Cities are lowest as total fares which is 6.8%.

 ##  Summary  and Recommendations